 Does your workshop need a new sheet metal machine?

 Whilst the future of the sheet metal fabrication world is looking very impressive, there’s still a long way to go.
 In the meantime, ACRA Machinery can help you out with all of your sheet metal machinery needs.
-We offer new
+We offer new and used sheet metal machines as well as repair and maintenance services.

 So, if you require sheet metal machines or related services, please give us a call on (03) 9794 6675.
 Alternatively, you may also get in touch with us via the enquiry form on our website.